 The Final Volume 2 Report, Hydrogeological Characterization and Results of Groundwater and Surface Water Investigation, was approved by DTSC and DOI in February 2009.
 Volume 2 addressed potential groundwater impacts associated with the past discharge of wastewater from the Station to Bat Cave Wash (designated as Solid Waste Management Unit [SWMU]An area outside of the source remediation site that is being evaluated and may be contaminated due to the management of solid wastes without proper protective practices in place.
 The SWMU is subject to the overall site’s environmental investigation to determine if it will also need to be remediated.
 1/Area of Concern [AOC]Areas outside of the source remediation site that are being evaluated and may be contaminated due to past practices and/or proximity to the source site.
 These areas are subject to the overall site’s environmental investigation to determine if they will also need to be remediated.
 1) and injection well PGE 8 (designated as SWMU 2).
 Pore water and river sediment characterization was also included.
 The Volume 2 Addendum was approved in June 2009 by DTSC and DOI, and includes supplemental data and information collected after the data cutoff period for Volume 2.

-The Volume 3 report is described on the Soils page of this website and can be found here.
+The Volume 3 report is described on the Soils page of this website.

 Additional Groundwater Investigation at East Ravine